 - A detailed letter from the nominator, outlining the candidate’s academic achievements and his or her record of public engagement (no page limit)

 - A detailed project proposal from the candidate, outlining his or her proposal for a Trudeau project.
 The proposal is not required to include a budget, but if the candidate feels that a budget would help illustrate the proposal, a summary budget may be included.
 The proposal, including the budget if desired, should be between 5 and 10 pages; references are not required

 - The candidate’s current résumé (no page limit)

-- Three publications, articles, or book chapters written by the candidate (books are not accepted and the Foundation does not return any documents.)
+- Up to three publications, articles, or book chapters written by the candidate (books are not accepted; the Foundation does not return any documents.)

 SUBMITTING AN APPLICATION